Herringway/retroseq/nspc/README.md

 ## Credits

-NSPCPlay is based upon the code used in the Earthbound Music Editor, EBMusEd, and extended by Cameron 'Herringway' Ross.
+This is based upon the code used in the Earthbound Music Editor, EBMusEd, and extended by Cameron 'Herringway' Ross.